Applying for a degree course

 Non-EU international applicants for a bachelor's or master's program

-For the 2025-2026 academic year, non-EU students are subject to differentiated tuition fees as outlined in the provisions of the decree of April 19, 2019, for enrollment in a new bachelor's or master's program.
+Since the 2025-2026 academic year, non-EU students are subject to differentiated tuition fees for enrollment in a bachelor's or master's program.

 The differentiated tuition fees are as follows:

-For more information on exemptions, please refer to the diagram and frenquently asked questions (FAQ) below.
+For more information on non-liability or exemptions, please refer to the diagram and frenquently asked questions (FAQ) below.

 Frequently Asked Questions (FAQ) on differentiated tuition fees